Katoomba Cascades, New South Wales

 1. Using the Blue Mountain bus, go to stop 10.

-2. From there, you will be face with two options.
+2. From there, you will be faced with two options.
 Take the right path that leads into a wooded area.
-From there it’s a very short hike to the falls.
+From there, it’s a very short hike to the falls.

 Where in the World is Katoomba Cascades?